TobiasGrosch/meme-generator/README.md

 ```
 pip install -r requirements.txt
 ```
+The open source XpdfReader utility is used to convert the pdf content to text.
+For furhter information check this page: [XpdfReader](https://www.xpdfreader.com/pdftotext-man.html)

+Since the `apt-get`installation method for Ubuntu20.4 of Xpdf is not supported anymore, I recommend to use Homebrew.
+Install Homebrew with the instructions provided [here](https://brew.sh/) and add it to your PATH (details provided at the end of installation process in terminal output).

+Once Homebrow is installed, simply run `brew install xpdf` in your terminal.

 2. **Change directory:**
 First make sure to change directory from root folder to source folder: